ponerine/db-evolution/README.md

 # db-evolution
 A db evolution tool in rust.
 It's for versioning DB changes.
 It connects to a remote db and run sqls in a given folder.
 Each sql file will be a changelog and assigned to a checksum once it's finished.

-Currently it only support cockroachdb.
+Currently it only supports postgres.
+But it's strightforward to change to other db.
+Change to other DB client should be good.

 ## Evolutions scripts
 Evolution tracks your database evolutions using several evolutions script.
 These scripts are written in plain old SQL and should be located in the db/evolutions directory of your application.